The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 The Statistics of Sepsis in Nursing Homes

-• Nursing home residents are seven times more likely to have a severe sepsis diagnosis compared to non-nursing home residents.
+- Nursing home residents are seven times more likely to have a severe sepsis diagnosis compared to non-nursing home residents.

-• Compared to the elderly living outside of a nursing home, nursing home residents with severe sepsis had significantly higher rates of ICU admission (40% vs. 21%) and in-hospital mortality (37% vs. 15%).
+- Compared to the elderly living outside of a nursing home, nursing home residents with severe sepsis had significantly higher rates of ICU admission (40% vs. 21%) and in-hospital mortality (37% vs. 15%).

-• Sepsis-related hospitalizations in the U.S. cost an estimated $62 billion annually, making it one of the most expensive conditions to treat.
+- Sepsis-related hospitalizations in the U.S. cost an estimated $62 billion annually, making it one of the most expensive conditions to treat.

-• For every hour sepsis treatment is delayed, mortality risk increases by 7.6%.
+- For every hour sepsis treatment is delayed, mortality risk increases by 7.6%.

 Why You Need a Nursing Home Sepsis Attorney

-If you or a loved one have suffered from sepsis due to the negligence of a nursing home, you need an experienced attorney to help protect your legal rights and hold those accountable.
+If you or a loved one has suffered from sepsis due to the negligence of a nursing home, you need an experienced attorney to help protect your legal rights and hold those accountable.
 Below is how the team at the Nursing Home Law Center can help.

 Investigating Your Claim